TimMangan/App-Info/docs/Windows/Ensoft/Shaft/InstallConfigure.md

 The main exe installer supports passive installation:
-* Use '/passive' (upper case) for silent installation.
+* Use '/silent /hide [EULA_accept]=Yes /[License]=single'.

-The installer adds a shortcut to the start menu and to the desktop.
+The installer adds a shortcut to the start menu to uninstall that should be removed.

 ## SilentInstallHQ
 Silent Install HQ currently provides no information on the silent install of this app.